kuria/router/README.rst

 Parameter name can consist of any characters with the exception of ``}``.

-These parameters are matched when matching a route and are available in the result.
+These parameters will be available in the matching result.
+See `Matching routes`_.
-See `Matching URLs`_.

 ..
 NOTE::